 If you found this article helpful, please Pin the image above and share it.

 And … that’s it!
-Our ultimate 8 steps to create a collection that sells!
-If you found this epic blog post useful then do let others know who might be interested too.
+Our ultimate 8 steps to creating a collection that sells!
+If you found this epic blog post useful, then please share with others who might be interested too.
 If you have got any questions or feedback then let us know in the comments box below.

 Are you ready for the next step?
 How to launch your new product collection – our 3rd article in this mini-blog series around creating and launching a product collection successfully.